Prashanth803/BotUI/README.md

-Clone the repo
+Clone the repo \n
-cd BotUI
+cd BotUI \n
-npm i
+npm i \n
-Replace the api with the working one npm run dev
+Replace the api with the working one \n npm run dev